Written by Editorial Team

 As we all know, the placenta is a temporary organ that develops in the uterus during pregnancy.
 In normal cases, it is found on the upper part of the uterus.
 Placenta joins the mother and fetus.
 Oxygen and nourishment are transferred from the mother to fetus through the placenta.
 Normally, it will get peeled off from the uterine wall after the delivery.
 Placental abruption is the condition in which the placenta gets detached from the inner wall of the uterus either partially or entirely too early before the time of delivery.

 Placental abruption is a severe condition because it will cut off the oxygen supply and nourishment for your baby and also result in heavy bleeding, thus putting both you and your child’s life in jeopardy.

 Placental abruption is found to occur once in every hundred pregnancies.
 But the placental abruption putting the life of mother and child occurs only once in every 1500 delivery.

 Exact reasons for placental abruption is not found out yet.
 There are some factors which increase your risk of having placental abruption like

-When you are pregnant with multiples: Multiple pregnancies will increase the uterine distention (bulge due to internal pressure), which in turn can trigger placental abruption.
-Another chance is that when the first baby is delivered the uterine wall undergo some changes, and placental abruption occurs before the delivery of other babies, putting their life on stake
+Multiple pregnancies will increase the uterine distention (bulge due to internal pressure), which in turn can trigger placental abruption.
+Another chance is that when the first baby is delivered the uterine wall undergo some changes, and placental abruption occurs before the delivery of other babies, putting their life on stake.

 The chances of placental abruption increases if you experienced it in your previous pregnancy